toddsundsted/ishi/README.md

 ### Extensions

 By default, Ishi pops open a window to display charts.
-However, Ishi comes with extensions that display charts as text, HTML or inline images in the terminal; or that render charts to other `IO` destinations.
-Note: inline image display only works with [ITerm2](https://www.iterm2.com/).
+However, Ishi comes with extensions that render charts as text, HTML, PNG or inline images in the terminal; or that write to other `IO` destinations.
+Note: terminal image display only works with [ITerm2](https://www.iterm2.com/).

 To plot the *sin(x)* function as text: